 Sanctions are designed to promote Willamette University’s educational mission.
-They may also serve to promote safety or to deter students from behavior which harms or threatens people or property.
+Sanctions are intended to promote safety and deter students from behavior which harms or threatens people or property.
 The University adheres to a progressive disciplinary system.
-In determining the appropriate sanction, conduct administrators and student conduct board members will consider a student’s record of prior violations and the time which has elapsed between offenses.
-Repeat violations will have a cumulative impact that will result in more severe sanctions.
+Repeat violations have a cumulative impact that may result in more significant sanctions.
+In determining the appropriate sanction, conduct administrators and student conduct board members will consider:

 Hearing administrators and student conduct board members may consider mitigating and aggravating circumstances.
 Sanctions will be situational and dependent on factors such as the student's attitude, commitment to changing behavior, level of self-responsibility, and personal circumstances in the student’s life.